NautilusTrader

 The outer PyO3 CustomData wrapper is the common container that crosses the FFI boundary.

-Constructor signature: CustomData(data_type, data) -- the DataType comes first, then the inner payload.
+Constructor signature: CustomData(data_type, data) where DataType comes first, then the inner payload.

 It contains: